Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Process primer design with Primer C-VAE

 \subsubsection{Model Training}

-During the pre-processing phase, input genomic sequences undergo standardization to achieve uniform dimensionality, utilizing the maximum sequence length as the standardization reference point.
-Each sequence is transformed into a structured $1 \times 1 \times max\_vector$ tensor representation for optimal compatibility with the C-VAE architecture.
-Following comprehensive data curation, the C-VAE model undergoes training on the prepared dataset to extract discriminative genomic signatures that differentiate target organisms from non-target variants.
-The training process implements the Adam optimization algorithm \cite{kingma2017AdamMethodStochastic} with adaptive learning rate parameters, combined with a binary cross-entropy classification objective ($\mathcal{L}_{class}$).
-This classification loss is computationally executed through PyTorch's Binary Cross Entropy with Logits function, facilitating numerical stability during gradient-based optimization \cite{paszke2019PyTorchImperativeStyle}.
+During preprocessing, input genomic sequences are standardized to a uniform length using the maximum sequence length within each dataset as the reference.
+Each sequence is represented as a $1 \times 1 \times max\_vector$ tensor to ensure compatibility with the C-VAE architecture.
+After data curation, the C-VAE model is trained to learn discriminative genomic features that separate target classes from non-target classes.
+In the SARS-CoV-2 experiment, this is formulated as a five-class classification task, where each sequence is assigned to one of

-The training methodology incorporates multiple objective components within its optimization framework.
-The reconstruction loss ($\mathcal{L}_{recon}$), quantified as the Mean Squared Error between input sequences and their corresponding reconstructions, ensures preservation of essential genomic characteristics in the model's latent representation.
-Concurrently, the Kullback-Leibler divergence loss ($\mathcal{L}_{KL}$)functions as a regularization mechanism that constrains the latent space distribution toward a standard normal distribution, mathematically formulated as:
+Training uses the Adam optimizer \cite{kingma2017AdamMethodStochastic} with an adaptive learning rate, together with a multi-class classification objective ($\mathcal{L}_{class}$).
+Specifically, the classifier head outputs logits $s \in \mathbb{R}^{5}$, and $\mathcal{L}_{class}$ is defined as the categorical cross-entropy loss:

-The comprehensive loss function integrates multiple training objectives to optimize the classification-enhanced Variational Autoencoder framework:
+In practice, $\mathcal{L}_{class}$ is implemented using PyTorch's \texttt{CrossEntropyLoss}, which takes logits as input and applies the softmax operation internally for numerical stability \cite{paszke2019PyTorchImperativeStyle}.

-In this formulation, $\mathcal{L}_{reg}$ represents the L2 regularization term that mitigates overfitting by constraining parameter magnitudes.
-The hyperparameters $\beta$, $\lambda_{class}$, and $\lambda_{reg}$ cserve as balancing coefficients that modulate the relative contributions of each objective component during optimization.
-While the primary optimization focus centers on minimizing $\mathcal{L}_{class}$ to enhance classification performance, the integrated loss function ($\mathcal{L}_{total}$) ensures comprehensive sequence representation learning.
-This multi-objective optimization strategy proves particularly advantageous for specialized genomic applications such as primer design for virus variant detection, where both accurate classification and identification of mutation-prone genomic regions are of critical biological significance.
+The training objective combines multiple loss terms.
+The reconstruction loss ($\mathcal{L}_{recon}$), defined as the mean squared error between the input sequence and its reconstruction, encourages the latent representation to preserve information about the input.
+In addition, the Kullback--Leibler divergence loss ($\mathcal{L}_{KL}$) acts as a regularizer that encourages the approximate posterior to remain close to a standard normal prior, given by: